bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `INTG` calculates and displays the indefinite integral (antiderivative) of the data in the visible processing buffer (buffer 1) within the current display limits, as displayed and set by `LIM`.
 By integrating a spectrum, one may measure the total intensity of each peak.
 For calculating the integrated intensity of individual peaks, one may compute the definite integral within specified frequency limits using the command `INTRG`. `INTG` acts only on the first processing buffer.
 The user need not be currently viewing this buffer (`VIEW PRO`) to use `INTG`.
 Only the portion of the data lying between the current display limits will be integrated by `INTG`.
 If the left display limit is currently "\*", `INTG` will begin the integration at the leftmost point in the data buffer.
 Similarly, if the right display limit is "\*", `INTG` will integrate up to the last point in the buffer.
 To prepare the data for integration, `INTG` performs a baseline fix apodization.
 This step eliminates any constant offset after integration.
 If the processing buffer is divided into two or more blocks, a separate baseline fix is performed for each block.
 The baseline is corrected before integration by subtracting a straight line from the data between the left and right display limits.
-The following algorithm is used to obtain the equation of the line to subtract from the spectrum:

-1. Starting at the current left display limit, take the complex  average of the first five points toward the right (including the point at the display limit).
-If there are fewer than five points to the right in the spectrum (including any points beyond the right display limit), average over all the points from the left display limit to the last point in the spectrum instead.

-2. Starting at the current right display limit, take the complex average of the first five points toward the left (including the point at the display limit).
-If there are fewer than five points to the left in the spectrum (including any points beyond the left display limit), average over all points from the right display limit to the first point in the spectrum instead.

-3. Calculate complex polynomial coefficients P1 and P2:

-        P1 = (Ravg - Lavg)/(Rlim - Llim)
-        P2 = Lavg - P1*Llim
-where Lavg and Ravg are the averages of the first few and last few points on either side of the display, as described in (1) and (2), respectively, and Rlim and Llim are the point numbers corresponding to the right and left display limits.

-4. Calculate the value of a complex polynomial function Z at each point in the current display:

-        Z(I) = (P1 X I) + P2
-where I is the data point number (I=1 is the first point in the spectrum, regardless of display limits).
-Note that this polynomial describes a straight line in both its real and imaginary parts.

-5. For each point of the spectrum in the current display, subtract the value of the corresponding point of Z(I), the baseline correction polynomial.
-This corrects both the real and imaginary parts of each data point within the display limits, but does not affect any points outside those limits.

 After baseline fixing, each block of the processing buffer is separately integrated.
-This integration consists of replacing each data point within the region to be integrated by the sum of all points from the left display limit to that data point, including the endpoints:
+This integration consists of replacing each data point within the region to be integrated by the sum of all points from the left display limit to that data point, including the endpoints.

-        DATA(LLIM) 	= DATA(LLIM)
-        DATA(LLIM+1) = DATA(LLIM)+DATA(LLIM+1)
-        DATA(LLIM+2) = DATA(LLIM)+DATA(LLIM+1)+DATA(LLIM+2)

 After integration, the data is normalized so that the largest point in the first block (between the current display limits) has a real absolute value intensity of 1.
 If the largest real absolute value intensity is zero, the data is not rescaled.
-If the data is rescaled, RNMR updates the buffer scale factor, as displayed by `SC`:
+If the data is rescaled, RNMR updates the buffer scale factor, as displayed by `SC`.

-    SFT = SFT*SF

-where SF is the factor by which the data was multiplied to normalize the first block of the processing buffer.
 If the processing buffer is currently visible, RNMR updates the display after executing `INTG`.
 ## INTRG
 Integrate region of spectrum